Pablo Lima: Iraklis

-On August 2, 2010 Iraklis announced the signing of a two-year contract with Pablo Lima.
-He debuted for the club in the opening day of the 2010-2011 Superleague season in a 2-1 home win against Greek giants Olympiacos.
+On 2 August 2010 Iraklis announced the signing of a two-year contract with Pablo Lima.
+He debuted for the club in the opening day of the 2010–2011 Super League season in a 2-1 home win against Greek giants Olympiacos.
 In matchday 2, he contributed to his team's away draw against Atromitos by making the cross that assisted his teammate Karim Soltani to score a late equaliser.
 In the next match, a 1-0 home win against AEL, he hit the free kick that forced Daniel Cousin to score an own-goal, in his attempt to clear the ball.
 After a home defeat, against Kavala in matchday 4, he lost his place in the first team.
 He reappeared in matchday 13 against Panionios as a substitute in the 77th minute.
 In the next match of Iraklis, Lima scored his first goal for the club, on a home 1-1 draw against Ergotelis.
 It was a free-kick hit from way outside the area.
-That goal was declared as the Best Goal of the 13th matchday of the Greek Superleague.
+That goal was declared as the Best Goal of the 13th matchday of the Greek Super League.
 The prize was handed to him by former Iraklis player Kyriakos Fytilis.
 After that match Pablo Lima re-established his place at the starting eleven of the club.